EkkoN7/Portfolio/PyPaGen.md

 * **Password Length:** Passwords are capped at **16 characters**, exceeding the minimum recommendations of standards like NIS2.
 * **Character Sets:** Users can choose to include **numbers, uppercase letters, and symbols**.
 The generator ensures a truly random distribution of these character types, rather than allowing users to specify the exact count of each.
 This approach aims to enhance the randomness and unpredictability of the generated passwords.
 * **Randomness Algorithm:** The core of PyPaGen uses a unique, random mathematical solution to create password patterns, aiming for genuine randomness in each output.
-If you're not satisfied with a generated password, simply try again!
 * **Title Design:** The ASCII art for the title was created using [this generator](https://budavariam.github.io/asciiart-text/).

 ![Screenshot](Screenshots/PyPaGen.png)